General Landscape Uses:

 Basal rosette 1-3 inches in height; up to 3 feet when in flower.

-Southeastern United States south to Palm Beach and Collier counties.
+Southeastern United States south to Palm Beach and Collier counties, but rare and scattered in the southernmost parts of its range.

 Map of select IRC data from peninsular Florida.